 Setting healthy boundaries is something we all need to do.
-Those who over-commit themselves and have difficulty saying no will eventually get pushed around.
+Those who over-commit themselves and/or have difficulty saying no may get pushed around.

 If you always apologize to people, you may fall into this category as well.
 It’s amazing how something simple like setting healthy boundaries can help improve your life and how you feel about yourself.

 Kids with high self-esteem feel liked, accepted, confident, and proud of who they are and think good things about themselves (Lyness, 2018).
 They also believe in themselves.
 These are all signs of a healthy self-image.